Everest Base Camp trek during the Christmas and New Year Holidays.

 - We had arrived with plenty of time and hiking will keep us occupied and warm.

-We stopped for lunch at Phakding at our staff Sundar's sister's eatery for Dal Bhat - a Nepali staple.
-We proceeded towards our final destination of Monjo after lunch.
-We came across some trekkers on their way back along with mules that had taken supplies to the lodges that were restocking for the coming spring season.
+We stopped for lunch at Phakding at our staff Sundar's sister's eatery for Dal Bhat - a Nepali staple which consists of lentil soup, some vegetables, spicy pickles and either chicken or mutton curry.
+Our team proceeded towards our final destination of Monjo after lunch.
+There were some trekkers on their way back along with mules that had taken supplies to the lodges that were restocking for the coming spring season.

 We reached Monjo around 4.30 pm.
-We had to phone the owners of the lodge who had gone to the next village of Jorsalle to plant potatoes.
+The owners of the lodge had to be phoned as they had gone to the next village of Jorsalle to plant potatoes.
 We went to our rooms and sorted our gear before coming down to the warmth of the wood stove in the dining room.
 The ladies were briefed on the next day's program after dinner, and all of us retired just after 9 pm.